zzzyuqing/zzzyuqing.github.io/_pages/cv.md

   <img src="../images/midi.jpg" width="100%" alt="dreammat">
 </div>
 <div style="flex: 80%; padding: 5px;">
-  A project for the "Digital Audio and Video" course, this is a an interactive music website utilizing Google Magenta's MusicVAE model to generated music and a 2D music parkour game map is dynamically constructed.
+  <p>A project for the "Digital Audio and Video" course, this is a an interactive music website utilizing Google Magenta's MusicVAE model to generated music and a 2D music parkour game map is dynamically constructed.
   <a href="https://www.bilibili.com/video/BV1Sh411p7eB/">demo </a>
   </div>
 </div>